MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-health-agent-install.md

 Don't disable security monitoring or inspection of these URLs.
 Instead, allow them as you would allow other internet traffic.

 These URLs allow communication with Microsoft Entra Connect Health service endpoints.
-Later in this article, you'll learn how to [check outbound connectivity](#test-connectivity-to-the-azure-ad-connect-health-service) by using `Test-AzureADConnectHealthConnectivity`.
+Later in this article, you'll learn how to [check outbound connectivity](#test-connectivity-to-the-azure-ad-connect-health-service) by using `Test-MicrosoftEntraConnectHealthConnectivity`.

 | Domain environment | Required Azure service endpoints |
 | --- | --- |